Classic Restaurant Concepts, LLC v. President and Fellows of Harvard College, 104 Mass. App. Ct. 323 (2024)

 Classic subsequently sued Harvard, asserting, among other things, claims for fraud and breach of the implied covenant of good faith and fair dealing, and alleging that the street closure interfered with Classic’s operations of the restaurant and caused its demise.
 Classic also sought a declaratory judgment that the lease was terminated and that it owed Harvard no money under the lease.
 The trial court granted summary judgment in Harvard’s favor and Classic appealed.
 Although the Appeals Court affirmed the dismissal of Classic’s fraud claim, it reversed and vacated the trial court’s judgment with respect to the other claims.

 The Appeals Court held that the record could support a claim for a breach of the implied covenant of good faith and fair dealing premised on Harvard’s alleged interference with Classic’s operations through the closure of Holyoke Street.
 It further found that a genuine factual dispute existed as to whether the street closure deprived Classic of the access it needed to operate the restaurant while maximizing revenue.
 And it concluded that, on the record presented, a factfinder could find that notwithstanding Classic’s awareness about the Project, it reasonably expected that Harvard would not cause a street closure that would significantly impair its ability to maximize revenue and reap the resulting benefits.
 The Appeals Court also found that the trial judge’s interpretation of the purpose of the good faith and fair dealing covenant from the Supreme Judicial Court’s decision in Uno Restaurants, Inc. v.
-Boston Kenmore Realty Corp. – that the covenant should not supply contractual terms that the partis are free to negotiate – was too broad.
-The appeals Court held that the implied covenant of good faith and fair dealing contemplates obligations not expressly stated in a contract and that limiting the covenant solely to the terms of the contract would make it a nullity.
+Boston Kenmore Realty Corp. – that the covenant should not supply contractual terms that the parties are free to negotiate – was too broad.
+The Appeals Court held that the implied covenant of good faith and fair dealing contemplates obligations not expressly stated in a contract and that limiting the covenant solely to the terms of the contract would make it a nullity.

 The Appeals Court also reversed the dismissal of Classic’s covenant of quiet enjoyment claim.
 The Appeals Court found disputed issues of fact concerning whether the closure of Holyoke Street seriously interfered with Classic’s tenancy.
 Just because Classic knew about the Project does not constitute a waiver of its right under the covenant of quiet enjoyment to challenge specific impacts.
 The Appeals Court further held that a factfinder could conclude that Harvard knew or should have known that the natural and probable consequence of the closure of Holyoke Street was a serious interference with Classic’s tenancy, and that its failure to take corrective measures was at least negligent.